scuttlerobot/scuttle_model/README.md

 1. The [scuttle_description](https://github.com/scuttlerobot/scuttle_description) package installed
    in your workspace.

 ## Usage

+To use the `scuttle_model` package you need to take the following steps

+1. Clone this repo into the `src` directory of your ROS workspace
-- Clone this repo and add your own components to the URDF file
+1. Create a new URDF file in the `urdf` directory.
+Add your own components to this new URDF file.
-- There shouldn't be many changes to this repository so you won't have to worry about merge conflicts

-## Configurations
+1. Add a link to your URDF file in the `urdf/scuttle.xacro` file.
+1. Build your workspace using `catkin_make`

+Once you have taken these steps you can run your model in Gazebo, for instance using one of the worlds defined in the [scuttle_gazebo](https://github.com/scuttlerobot/scuttle_gazebo) repository.